When she was six, my future mother caught on fire. I was thinking that someone should write down the story, so here it is. (Revised 2 Mar 2020)

 Hours later, after Kathleen is settled, the doctor asks Kitty how she is.
 She finally notices that the front of her own Sunday frock is burned away.

-Kathleen’s treatment involved compresses of linseed oil and lime water.
+Kathleen’s treatment involves compresses of linseed oil and lime water.
 This Carron oil liniment was a standard, if old-fashioned remedy for burns.
-She was bedridden for months and had to repeat kindergarten.
-She remembers her 78-year-old grandmother Ellen Barrett sitting with her during that long convalescence, while Kitty was downstairs managing the store.
+Bedridden, she misses the rest of the school year.* She remembers her 80-year-old grandmother Ellen Barrett sitting with her that long summer, while Kitty was downstairs managing the store.
+Sadly, Grandma Barrett dies of heart failure in September.

 I learned this: it was a physical scar, not an emotional one.
 She made no effort to hide it and even owned a two-piece bathing suit.The scar did not become her identity.
 She was neither a “victim” nor a “survivor.”
 She was a storyteller.

 And her story was never a saga of pain or terror.
 The story of her scar was a loving family portrait: her fun brothers playing with matches, her prescient sister pinning her hair up, her quick-witted mother rolling her in the carpet.
+Her old grandma sitting by.
 People taking care of her.

 I think about this story now: a horrifying, literally scarring event, transmitted to Kathleen’s children wrapped in the gauzy glow of love.
 It’s a tribute to my mom’s strong sense of self and deep love of family.